 The EAA Young Eagles program was launched in 1992 to give interested young people, like you, an opportunity to go flying in a general aviation airplane.
 These flights are offered free of charge and are made possible through the continuing generosity of EAA member volunteers.
 There is no cost or obligation, before or after the flight.
 Participation is easy.
 Simply view our Events tab at left to find the next Young Eagle flight event.
 Then come to the Pittsburgh-Butler Regional Airport in Nixon PA that day at the appropriate time and arrange for your flight.
 Any Young Eagle is eligible for a free flight if you are at least eight years old through seventeen.

-Email us at email@example.com, or to our Young Eagles Co-ordinator as noted below at GREILICH@AOL.com, (cell 412-720-3152) for more information regarding this program.
+Email us at email@example.com, or to our Young Eagles Co-ordinators as noted below.

 On June 11, 2016 EAA 857 participated in International Young Eagles Day.